Multiple files

 {% endtabs %}

-This means that when working in UbiFunctions, you can think of the file structure as if you are managing a local project folder.&#x20;
+This means you can treat the UbiFunction file structure like a local project folder.

 {% hint style="info" %}

-UbiFunctions use a protected file system where you can create files and folders via the GUI, but scripts run in a strictly read-only environment where they cannot write to files or create new files and folders.
+UbiFunctions use a protected file system.
+You can create files and folders through the UI, but scripts run in a strictly read-only environment and cannot write files or create new files and folders.

 {% endhint %}